nawabahmadreshi/documentation/recipes/branch_universal_links.md

 - android
 ---

-{% image src='/img/recipes/universal_links/how_branch_improves.png' 3-quarters center alt='branch improves ulinks' %}
+{% image src='/img/recipes/universal_links/how_branch_improves.png' 3-quarters center alt='branch improves universal links' %}

 {% if page.android %}
 App Links allow users visiting your website to route straight to your app if they have the app installed instead of first opening up the browser when a link is clicked.
 With Branch, you can enable Android App Links without all of the complicated server hosting.
 You simply need to add the correct intent strings.